FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/safety.rst

 Safe speed
 --------------

-Click "Initial - Safety" in the menu bar, and then click the "Safe speed" submenu to enter the configuration interface, set the safe speed.
+Click "Initial" -> "Safety" in the menu bar, and then click the "Safe speed" submenu to enter the configuration interface, set the safe speed.

 .. note:: TCP manual speed is less than 250mm/s.